brown-ccv/honeycomb-docs/docs/quick_start.md

 ![](assets/new_task.png)

 Alternatively, you can use GitHub CLI to create a new project based on the Honeycomb template repository.
-First, install GitHub CLI (https://cli.github.com/), then simply run on your terminal:
+First, install GitHub CLI (https://cli.github.com/), then run on your terminal:

 ```
 gh repo create your-new-task-name --template brown-ccv/honeycomb